 - Roof installations, such as HVAC (heating, ventilation, and air conditioning) systems, overload the roof

-The first step is to deal with the underlying cause of the indentation.
+What we normally do in Colorado Springs is to deal with the underlying cause of the indentation.
 For example, you may need to limit foot traffic on the roof if that is a problem.
 After that, you should repair the indentions.
 For example, you may have to replace the damaged insulation with new materials.

 - HVAC units